 While being aware of their situation, we made sure not to cancel our previous orders and released all their payment without delay.
 With plenty of time in hand during lockdown we utilized our bonus time designing new mixes of fabrics.
 After which, we have doubled the sourcing from them during the Pandemic itself.
 It makes us feel immensely grateful that we could provide them with regular work and financial aid during tough times.

 Honestly, it would not be wrong if I say that in fact, we are being well taken care of by our artisans.
-No matter what situation they are personally and professionally in, they always have delivered their handcrafted fabric on time.
+No matter what situation they are personally and professionally in, they always have delivered their handcrafted fabrics on time.
 This exhibits their commitment, honesty, and love for their art.
 Hardly there have been situations where we would have any complaints about them.
 We hold our heads a little higher that we are associated with such talent and can contribute to their lives.